LotharWoman/Mitsubishi-WF-RAC-Integration-Offset--version/README.md

-# Mitsubishi WF-RAC Integration
+# Mitsubishi WF-RAC Integration - "offset" Edidtion

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

-This is a Homeassistant integration for implementing the WF-RAC Airco modules into Homeassistant
+This is a Homeassistant integration for implementing the WF-RAC Airco modules into Homeassistant mit möglichkeit der Anpassung der Temperaturwerte.

 `❗ Note: This is an experimental integration that is reversed engineert.
 Therefore there can by unwanted results ❗`